devtodollars/devtodollars-resources/docs/agency/estimating-software-costs.md

 After compiling your findings, the next task is to create the user stories.
 User stories are essentially features written from the perspective of the end user.
 You will use AI to create the user stories based on the findings compiled above.
 Below is the prompt you will use:

 ```
-You are an experienced startup CTO.
-Your task is to create a detailed bullet list of user stories needed to complete the MVP based on the my needs below.
+You are a seasoned startup CTO tasked with drafting user stories for an MVP.
+Below are the specific needs for the project.
+Create a comprehensive bullet list of user stories omitting generic elements like UI/UX, security, or testing.
 ```

 Here is an example of what you will send to ChatGPT (or Claude):
 ```
-You are an experienced startup CTO.
-Your task is to create a detailed bullet list of user stories needed to complete the MVP based on the needs below.
+You are a seasoned startup CTO tasked with drafting user stories for an MVP.
+Below are the specific needs for the project.
+Create a comprehensive bullet list of user stories omitting generic elements like UI/UX, security, or testing.

 Business Goals & Problem:
 - Goal: Is to create a tool to help automatically create accurate software development cost estimates